Lincoln-Sudbury Regional High School: Athletics

 Lincoln-Sudbury is a member of the Dual County League.
 The varsity teams were a combined 295-98-9 in 2006–2007, earning the school the Dalton Trophy, awarded by The Boston Globe for the best overall won-loss record among Division I Massachusetts high schools.
-It was the first time the school had won the Dalton Trophy since moving to Division I, though it won the Division II trophy eight times between 1975 and 2003.
+It was the school's first Dalton Trophy win since moving to Division I, after previously winning the Division II trophy eight times between 1975 and 2003.

-Fall sports include football, field hockey (Co-ed), girls' volleyball, soccer, cross country, and golf.
+Fall sports include football, field hockey (co-ed), girls' volleyball, soccer, cross country, and golf.
 Winter sports include basketball, skiing, wrestling, Boys and Girls ice hockey, swimming/diving, Spring sports include, Boys and Girls lacrosse, baseball, softball, tennis, and boys' volleyball.
 Track and field is offered during both winter and spring.

-Club teams are also offered, such as ultimate Frisbee and sailing (sport)\sailing.
+Club teams are also offered, such as ultimate frisbee and sailing.

 Before the 2017 season, Lincoln-Sudbury named both the boys and girls rugby clubs as varsity sports.
 In 2006, Lincoln-Sudbury Women's Rugby Football Club became the first established high school girls' rugby team in Massachusetts.

 On Thanksgiving morning, L-S plays Newton South High School.

-The boys' lacrosse team won the 2015, 2016, 2017, and 2019 MIAA Division 1 state title.
+The boys' lacrosse team won the 2015, 2016, 2017, and 2019 MIAA Division 1 state titles.
 They finished the 2017 season with a #9 national ranking.

-The Lincoln-Sudbury official mascot is the warrior.

 Music

 Lincoln-Sudbury's music curriculum includes major and select instrumental ensembles, jazz ensembles, and choral ensembles.
-There are two large bands, a string orchestra, 2 big band jazz ensembles and 2 jazz combos for instrumental music, along with a treble choir and a concert choir, chamber singing group and multiple a cappella groups for choral music.
+There are two large bands, a string orchestra, two big band jazz ensembles and two jazz combos for instrumental music, along a concert choir, chamber singing group and multiple a cappella groups for choral music.
 The groups present numerous concerts throughout the school year and both instrumental and choral groups participate in state and national competitions.
 Students interested in large ensemble but unable to participate during school hours may join Civic Orchestra, where students and adults in the community practice and perform together.
 The 1971 Lincoln-Sudbury Select Chorus performed as the chorus in "Carmen" for the Boston Symphony conducted by Leonard Bernstein.
 In 2008, the chorus was invited to sing John Rutter's "Gloria" at Carnegie Hall.

 There are also various A cappella and student led groups.
 Accent is the school's only co-ed group and has recorded several albums.
-Other groups include the Acafellas, an all-male a cappella group founded in 2009, Achoired Taste, Musigals, and Shirley Tempos, all of which are all female a cappella groups, and Coro de Chicas, an all-female accompanied group.
+Other groups include the Acafellas, a tenor and bass a cappella group founded in 2009, Achoired Taste and Musigals, both of which are soprano and alto a cappella groups, and Coro de Chicas, a soprano alto accompanied group.

 Languages

 Lincoln-Sudbury offers instruction in French, German, Spanish, Latin, and Mandarin Chinese.
 Additionally, Lincoln-Sudbury takes part in French, German, and Spanish exchanges that occur (generally) bi-annually.
-The language department also has French, Latin, German, and Spanish clubs that fundraise and promote their respective language through organized activities.
+The language department also has French, Latin, German, and Spanish clubs that promote their respective language through organized activities.